resource-watch/slate/source/includes/api/_metadata.md

 401            | Unauthorized   | You need to be logged in to be able to update metadata.
 403            | Forbidden      | You need to either have the `ADMIN` role, or have role `MANAGER` and be the metadata owner (through the `userId` field of the metadata).
 403            | Forbidden      | You are trying to update metadata with an `application` value that is not associated with your user account.
-404            | Metadata of resource <resource type>: <resource id> doesn't exist   | A metadata matching the provided resource data, language and application does not exist.
+404            | Metadata of resource <resource type>: <resource id> doesn't exist   | Metadata matching the provided resource data, language and application does not exist.

 ## Cloning dataset metadata